King's Buildings Campus

 A third of the final year credits are allocated to the honours thesis, which is an original study of a challenging engineering problem.

-4 Highers at AABB (first sitting) including Maths at A and Engineering Science or Physics plus English at National 5 at C.
+4 Highers at AABB (first sitting) or AAAB (two sittings) including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics (preferred) plus National 5 Engineering Science or Physics at B and English at C.

 Widening access entry:

-4 Highers at AABB (by end of S6) including Maths at A and Engineering Science or Physics plus English at National 5 at C. Highers at BBB must be achieved in one sitting S4-S6.
+4 Highers at AABB (by end of S6) including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics (preferred) plus National 5 Engineering Science or Physics at B and English at C. Highers at BBB must be achieved in one sitting S4-S6.

 College of Science and Engineering